 Now, what is the profile of the companies that are retargeting?
 Well, there are exceptions and variances, but there are three insights I can provide with surety.

 Companies with big install bases are the most likely users of retargeting.
 They have the most potential revenue to gain, and when you have a big install base, your media partner can actually find lots of your users when they are connected, so you can get program scale.

-From a category perspective, gaming, retail and travel are the verticals showing the most interest And when a company has big ticket items for sale, or items with really big profit margins, like IAPs, then retargeting is much easier to pay out.
+From a category perspective, gaming you can also access if you click to visit website, retail and travel are the verticals showing the most interest And when a company has big ticket items for sale, or items with really big profit margins, like IAPs, then retargeting is much easier to pay out.

 When we examine the remarketing programs brands are running, we see certain use cases coming up over and over.

 The most popular tactic we are seeing so far is app cross-marketing, when a brand creates an audience of users (or frequent users or payers) and targets them with advertising for another app.
 Payers and engagers are the focus here, because these are people that have been shown to be of value to a business.
 Getting more of their time and attention has good odds of paying out, and the targeting can be done cost effectively, especially when the app has a large user base.